HomeArchiveBlog

 • forbidden_closure_scope: runtime values that cannot be captured by nested kernels.

 Names resolve through local scope, closure/function scope, allowed globals, and the small built-in namespace (range, max, min).
 Runtime locals are not capturable by nested kernels; callers must pass them as arguments.
+This includes local Stream values, which are passed explicitly to producer and consumer nested kernels.

 Statements